maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 # Nålbinding
 - Sigrid Briansdotter. *The Åsle Mitten Stitch: An Instruction Manual*.
 Thanks to Ursula Whitcher.
+- Ulrike Claßen-Büttner. *Nalbinding: What in the World Is That?: History and Technique of an Almost Forgotten Handicraft*.

 # Sewing, Tailoring
 **NOTE:** Some books on sewing/tailoring specifically with handwoven are under Weaving.